Courses that fulfill

 ECON 342 ECONOMIC DEVELOPMENT (3 credits)

 Through a combination of theoretical frameworks and case studies, presents an overview of the economics of underdeveloped economies.
 Topics include approaches to and theories of underdevelopment, issues related to growth and redistribution, the rural and agricultural sector, migration and the urban sector, trade, population, the environment and issues related to governance.
 Prerequisites: ECON 100.
 (AY)

 ECON 343 ECONOMICS OF THE ENVIRONMENT (3 credits)

 An examination of the role that economic analysis plays in understanding the environment and the policy frameworks that economics offers in the area of environmental regulation.
 Topics include an analysis of market failures, the cost-benefit framework and strategies related to environmental policy.
 A number of applications related to domestic and international environmental issues discussed.
 Prerequisite: ECON 100.
 Also listed as ENST 343.
 (AY)

-ECON 344 ECONOMICS OF THE STATE (3 credits)
+ECON 344 PUBLIC FINANCE AND ECONOMICS OF THE STATE (3 credits)

 Examines the role of the state in the context of developed economies.
 Typically examines the role of government taxation, the provision of public goods and the regulation of externalities.
 Also looks more broadly at the way that the state creates a context for the market and strives to promote the general welfare.
 Emphasis placed on specific government policies such as welfare reform, social security policy or environmental policy.
 Prerequisite: ECON 100.